hapax/hapax.github.io/assets/mindjam.md

 I argued that it was possible to reconcile four-dimensionalism (a belief that all times exist) with our peculiar experience of time.
-Put simply, each moment is *always* being experienced, creating a sort of "brainjam" in which our life is eternally pickled into the spacetime continuum.
+Put simply, each moment is *always* being experienced, creating a sort of "brainjam" by which our life is pickled into the spacetime continuum.
 The sense that time passes is (and must be) a cognitive artefact rather than some incorrigible metaphysical fact.